 2. In virtual classes, there may not be enough interaction.

-3. Online discussion of some subjects can be challenging.
+3. Online discussion of some subjects can be challenging

-Pros of In-Person School:
+Advantages of In-Person Learning:

 When teachers are there, they can keep a close eye on everything that occurs in the classroom, including conversations, tests, and interactions between students.
 Many of these factors are eliminated through online education.
-Let’s examine the benefits of the In-person school.
+Let’s examine the benefits of In-person school.

 1. It is simpler for professors to lead debates when they are present in a lecture.